tencentyun/intlcloud-documents/product/网络/私有网络/购买指南(新增)/价格总览_intl.md

 ## Peering Connection

-- Intra-region peering connection is available for free.
+- Local peering connection is available for free of charge.

-- Cross-region peering connection and cross-region interconnection over a basic network:
+- Cross-regional peering connection and cross-regional interconnection via basic network:

-  - Postpaid on a daily basis.
-Payment is borne by the peering connection initiator.
+  - Postpaid on a daily basis by the peering connection initiator.
-  - Calculated as the peak bandwidth of the day multiplied by the applicable tiered price.
+  - Equals to the daily peak bandwidth multiplied by applicable tiered price.
-  - Peak bandwidth of the day is calculated as follows: Inbound/outbound bandwidth is captured every 5 minutes, and the maximum is taken as the peak bandwidth.
+  - Bandwidth is collected every 5 minutes and the maximum inbound/outbound bandwidth is deemed as the peak bandwidth.

 For more information, see the following table: